The (de)-confinement transition in tachyonic matter at finite temperature: Introduction

+In this paper, we will establish that the phenomenon of confinement is achievable with an electric field immersed in a color dielectric medium ($G$) at a finite temperature $T$.
+We will also show that the net potential resulting from the confinement at $T=0$ is similar to Cornell's potential for confinement of heavy quarks and gluons in hadrons at low energies. {Our dielectric function $G$ is identified with tachyon condensation \cite{6} at low energies.} The tachyon matter creates the necessary conditions for confinement phase at low temperatures ($T<T_{c}$) and de-confinement phase at high temperatures ($T\geq T_{c}$).
+The relevance of the color dielectric function $G(\phi)$ is to generate the strong interaction needed for (de-)confinement of the associated colored particles \cite{4,5,6}.

-Many works have been done on determining the potential of quark confinement as a function of temperature, usually referred to as thermal QCD, by applying several approaches to both Wilson and Polyakov loops \cite{8,9,10,11}.
+Many works have been done on determining the potentials for quark confinement as a function of temperature, commonly called thermal QCD, by using a number of different approaches including Wilson and Polyakov loop corrections \cite{8,9,10,11}.
 Most of the challenges posed by these models stems from the proper behavior of the QCD string tension at all temperatures as compared with lattice simulation results.
-The expected behavior of the string as suggested by many simulation results are a sharp decrease with temperature at $T<T_{c}$, vanishes at $T=T_{c}$ and slowly decreases at $T>T_{c}$ \cite{1,11,12,13}.
+The expected behavior of the string as suggested by many simulation results is; a sharp decrease with temperature at $T<T_{c}$, vanishes at $T=T_{c}$ and slowly decreases at $T>T_{c}$ \cite{1,2,11,13}.